nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 </script>
 ```

 Extracting that monster string out of the HTML and converting the `&quot;`s to `"`s gave me a JSON representation of all subject areas.
-I actually just pasted that into a JavaScript object to iterate through, because I figured that subject areas didn’t really change[^7] and it’d save the scraper from having to make a network request.
+I actually just pasted that into a JavaScript object to iterate through, because I figured that subject areas didn't really change[^7] and it'd save the scraper from having to make a network request.

-Now that I had our array of `label`s and `value`s which correspond to what the Registrar calls a subject area’s “name” and “code”, respectively.
+Now that I had our array of `label`s and `value`s which correspond to what the Registrar calls a subject area's "name" and "code", respectively.
 Perfect.
 I quickly coded up a function able to construct URLs for each of the subject areas.

 ```javascript
 function getUrlsForSubjects(subjects) {